botsquad/web-client/README.md

 ## Development

-    Install dependencies with yarn install
+1. Install dependencies with `npm install`

-Create a .devenv in the root folder and add the contents of template.devenv and replace the variables with the keys you have.
+1. Create a .devenv in the root folder and add the contents of template.devenv and replace the variables with the keys you have.

-    Run in development with yarn run dev
+1. Run in development with `npm run dev`

 ## Example code